Posterior Fossa Decompression Procedure

 Offers Telehealth

 Dr. Smyth is chief of the pediatric neurosurgery division at Johns Hopkins All Children’s Hospital and director of the pediatric neurosurgery fellowship program.
 His specialties include pediatric neurosurgery, with sub-specialization in pediatric epilepsy surgery and craniofacial surgery with an emphasis on minimally invasive techniques.
 In addition, Dr. Smyth is a professor of neurosurgery in the Johns Hopkins University School of Medicine.
 Before joining the Johns Hopkins All Children’s medical staff, Dr. Smyth was the Appoline Blair Professor of Neurological Surgery and Pediatrics at St. Louis Children’s Hospital and Washington University School of Medicine in St. Louis.
 Dr. Smyth earned his medical degree from the University of California, San Francisco School of Medicine.
 He completed a general surgery internship in the Department of Surgery at the University of California, Irvine.
 He then completed a residency in the Department of Neurological Surgery at the University of California in San Francisco, where he was chief resident.
 Dr. Smyth completed a pediatric neurosurgery fellowship at the Children’s Hospital of Alabama, Department of Neurological Surgery at the University of Alabama at Birmingham.
 Dr. Smyth is rated as an Elite provider by MediFind in Posterior Fossa Decompression.
-His top areas of expertise are Craniosynostosis, Syringomyelia, Chiari Malformation Type 1, Posterior Fossa Decompression, and Craniectomy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Craniosynostosis, Syringomyelia, Chiari Malformation Type 1, Posterior Fossa Decompression, and Craniectomy.
+Dr. Smyth is board certified in American Board Of Pediatric Neurological Surgery and American Board Of Neurological Surgery.

 What are the latest Posterior Fossa Decompression Clinical Trials?